 Hawks are a large and diverse group of predatory birds found on every continent in the world except for Antarctica.
 These birds hunt during the day.
-They use their keen eyesight and hooked beaks and sharp talons to hunt, catch and kill their prey.
+They use their keen eyesight, hooked beaks and sharp talons to hunt, catch and kill their prey.
 Hawks feed mostly on small mammals, reptiles, amphibians and other birds.
-Hawks are categorized into four groups called buteos, accipiters, kites and harriers, and the classifications are based on the bird's body type and physical features.
+There are many hawk species, which are categorized into four groups: buteos, accipiters, kites and harriers.
+The classifications are based on the birds’ body type and other physical features.

 Buteos hawks are known for their large bodies, broad wings and stout legs.
 Two examples of buteos hawks are the Ferruginous hawk and the Swainson's hawk.
 The Ferruginous hawk is the largest of the buteos hawks and measures about 26 inches long with a wingspan of 4 to 5 feet.
-The Ferruginous hawk is found mostly in dry areas and grasslands of Canada, the United States and Mexico.
-The Swainson's hawk is smaller, measuring about 22 inches in length and with a wingspan of 4 feet.
-This hawk is found mostly in grasslands and farmlands, and spends its summers in the western half of the United States and winters in South America.
+The Ferruginous hawk is found mostly in dry areas and the grasslands of Canada, the United States and Mexico.
+The Swainson's hawk measures about 22 inches in length, with a wingspan of 4 feet.
+This hawk is found mostly in grasslands and farmlands.
+It spends its summers in the western half of the United States and winters in South America.

 Accipiters are not as large as buteos, yet they also share the characteristic of having rounded, broad wings.
-This type of hawk has a long tail that helps them maneuver easily through the air when hunting.
-Two examples of Accipiter hawks are Cooper's hawk and Sharp-Shinned hawk.
+These types of hawks have long tails that help them maneuver easily through the air when hunting.
+Two examples of Accipiter hawks are the Cooper's hawk and the Sharp-Shinned hawk.
 The Cooper's hawk measures about 19 inches long and has a wingspan of up to 3 feet.
-This hawk often is found in dense forests of Southern Canada and the United States, though it also migrates as far as South America.
+This hawk often is found in the dense forests of Southern Canada and the United States, though it also migrates as far as South America.
 The Sharp-Shinned hawk measures about 10 to 14 inches in length and has a wingspan of about 27 inches.
 This hawk is commonly found in forests in the United States and the Caribbean.

 Harrier hawks are slender birds with long legs, tails and wings.
 These hawks have a distinctive facial disk, much like owls, that allows them to hear their prey better while hunting.
 Two example of Harrier hawks include the Northern Harrier and the Spotted Harrier.
 The Northern Harrier measures about 24 inches long and has a wingspan of about 4 feet.
 These hawks are found mostly in grasslands and wetlands of North America, Asia and Europe.
 The Spotted Harrier is a medium-sized hawk with a broad head and long yellow legs.
 This hawk is commonly found in grassy open woodland areas of Australia.